Summary: what makes for a high-impact career?

 - Explore: learn about and test out promising longer-term paths, until you feel ready to bet on one for at least a few years.
 It’s hard to predict where you’ll have the best fit, but some paths are much higher impact than others, so it’s worth exploring to make sure you don’t miss a great one.
 (This is typically the key focus for people ages 18–24.)

 Invest: take a bet on a longer-term path by building the career capital that will most accelerate you in it.
-Most people only reach their peak productivity between the ages of 40–60, so we also encourage people to invest in their skills, connections, reputation, and so on to have more leverage in the future.
-While doing this, it’s normally better to aim a little too high than too low — but make sure you have a backup plan, so you can try another path if it doesn’t work out.
+Most people only reach their peak productivity between the ages of 40–60, so we also encourage people to invest in their skills, connections, character, reputation, and so on to have more leverage in the future.
+While doing this, it’s normally better to aim a little too high than too low — but make sure you have a backup plan, so you can try another path if it doesn’t work out, and eliminate paths with big potential downsides.
 (Ages 25–35.)

 Deploy: use the career capital you’ve built to support the most effective solutions to the most pressing problems at the time.
 (Age 36 onwards.)

 While doing all this, cultivate your character (especially compassion, honesty, integrity & respect for others values and important norms) and avoid taking actions that seem clearly wrong from a common-sense perspective.